silentgameplays/The-Blair-Witch-Project-Volume-1-Rustin-Parr-Windows-10-Fix/README.md

 # It is also possible running all three games without dgvoodoo files:

-1.Make sure to turn off Geforce Experience before installig the game
+1. Make sure to turn off Geforce Experience before installing the game

 2. Set compatibility to Windows 98/ME

-3. Change seting to run as admin
+3. Change setting to run as admin

-4. Copy/paste only the nocturne.ini file into the game folder
+4. Copy/paste only the nocturne.ini file into the System game folder

 5. Run the game